 - “Aerating every year is important!” explains Jason.
 “Too much thatch means water just can’t get down to the roots.
 Aerating breaks up that compacted soil and allows water to flow down.”

 - “How you water matters as well,” he says.
-“Water only in the early morning or in the evening.
+“Water only in the early morning.
 Water deeply for about 20 minutes every other day.
 If you let your soil dry out, it can become “hydrophobic”, which means the water will just roll off the soil and never reach the roots.”

 - Don’t overwater either.
 Jason explains that you can inadvertently train your grass to become used to thriving on a large amount of water.
 Then, when a drought hits, your grass goes into shock.”